sr99622/libonvif/README.md

 ## Video Stream Processing

 onvif-gui has a facility for incorporating python programs to operate on the video stream.
-The Modules tab is the user interface for this feature.
+The Video tab is the user interface for this feature.
 <p>
 Developers may extend the functionality of onvif-gui by writing a python module that conforms to the class template used by the program.
 <p>
-There is a minimal example program called sample.py that demonstrates how data is trsansferred from the main program to the python module and it's GUI i nterface implementation.
+There is a minimal example program called sample.py that demonstrates how data is trsansferred from the main program to the python module and it's GUI interface implementation.
 <p>
-The program comes with pre-installed modules that may be enabled by following the installation instructions following.
+The program comes with pre-installed modules that may be enabled by following the instructions for Module Installation.

 * ### YOLOX with ByteTrack